I know it sounds crazy, but somehow I feel the same way I did during the weeks that preceded the first day of kindergarten for each of my four sons.

-Can you relate?
+Can you relate to the subject of learning to let go?
 Or does this sound like nothing more than another ridiculous rambling from a looney bin only a few privileged souls call Dreamdove?

 Okay.
 Keep reading anyway.
 I promise there’s a deep message in this post.
 Somewhere.